Polymer/old-docs-site/app/blog/2017-10-18-upcoming-changes.md

 ```

-The settings script is usually in your entrypoint, since it needs to run before you load Polymer or any polymer element definitions.
+The settings script is usually in your entrypoint, since it needs to run before you load Polymer or any Polymer element definitions.

 If you have a script block like this, you can comment out the `dom: 'shadow'` line, or remove the script entirely (if that's the only setting you currently use).